lionlai1989/auto_car/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier.md

 ![alt text][bar_test_from_web_4]

-## Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
+## Visualizing the Neural Network

-###1.
-The visual output of my trained network's feature maps.
+### 1. The visual output of my trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+Image from web was fed into the network.
+Here are what they look like.

+Visualization of conv1

+![alt text][visualize_feat_conv1]

+Visualization of conv2

+![alt text][visualize_feat_conv2]

+Visualization of conv3

+![alt text][visualize_feat_conv3]

+To be honest, conv2 and conv3 are confusing to me.
+I can't see how they are used for later classification.
+Amazing CNN!!!